Catheter Bag Care

 Empty the Drainage Bag Frequently

-It is very important to keep the bag below the height of the patient’s bladder or waist.
-This will prevent urine from leaving the bag and flowing back to the catheter and into the bladder.
-The user should also ensure that the pieces of your catheter system do not touch any foreign surfaces or objects, particularly the spigot where the urine empties from, as this can contaminate the closed system.
+It is very important to keep your urinary drainage bag below the level of your bladder or waist.
+This will prevent the urine flow from leaving the bag and flowing back into the catheter and into the bladder.
+The user should also ensure that the pieces of your catheter system do not touch any foreign surfaces or objects, particularly the end of the catheter where the urine empties from, as this can contaminate the closed system.

 Cleaning the Bag

-For general cleaning, rubbing alcohol should be applied to any parts of the drainage bag which are required to be touched after use, particularly in the case of the spigot.
-For more thorough cleaning, once the bag has been emptied and is not in use, a mixture of water and bleach can be applied to the inside of the bag, taking special care to rinse extremely thoroughly afterward.
+For general cleaning, rubbing alcohol (or alcohol wipes) should be applied to any parts of the drainage bag which are required to be touched after use, particularly in the case of the spigot.
+For more thorough cleaning, once the bag has been emptied and is not in use, a mixture of water and bleach can be placed inside the bag – taking special care to rinse extremely thoroughly afterward.

 If sanitizing your drainage bag with bleach, the ratio should be 1 part bleach per 10 parts water.
-In cases where the use of bleach is either impractical or considered unsafe, patients can substitute white vinegar in a solution of 1 part vinegar to 3 parts water ratio.
-In either case, this mixture should be allowed to agitate and soak within the bag for at least 30 seconds.
+In cases where the use of bleach is either impractical or considered unsafe, individuals can substitute white vinegar in a solution of 1 part vinegar to 3 parts water.
+When using either white vinegar or bleach, your mixture should soak within the bag for at least 30 seconds.
 Some providers also recommend cleaning the bag simply with hot, soapy water.
 Please confirm the recommended cleaning method with your personal healthcare provider.

 Information provided on the Aeroflow Urology blog is not intended as a substitute for medical advice or care.
 Aeroflow recommends consulting with a healthcare professional if you are experiencing any medical issues.